 whole or in part, to children under age 13 and subject to the Children's Online Privacy Protection Act

-(COPPA) by specifying true
+(COPPA) by specifying true or false in the childDirected field.
+By

-field, you confirm that your use of Amazon
+specifying true in the childDirected field, you confirm that your use of Amazon

 Lex is related to a website, program, or other application that is directed or targeted, in whole

 or in part, to children under age 13 and subject to COPPA.
-By specifying false
+By specifying false in the

-field, you confirm that your use of Amazon Lex is not related to a
+childDirected field, you confirm that your use of Amazon Lex is not related to a

 website, program, or other application that is directed or targeted, in whole or in part, to children